mweel1/usa_high_level/index.md

   - title: News Media
     link: /news-media
     details: A value chain of news media business will work together to provide media sites.
 This include media content sites, articles writers, and ad businesses.

+  - title: Economic Improvement Zone
+    link: /economic-improvement-zones
+    details: Take areas that are no longer sustainable and provide the training and capital to bring back commerce, governance and peace.

+  - title: Federal Rail Administration
+    link: /federal-rail-administration
+    details: Department of Federal Rail Administration would provide train districts for trains to ship cargo, livestock and people between.

+  - title: Department of Health
+    link: /dept-of-health
+    details: The department of health will provide grants, technology and licensing to deal with public health, medical services, disease control, and health policy.
 ---